16 SEO Checks Every Website Needs Before Launch

 7. Canonical URL

-Tell search engines which version of your page is the "real" one to avoid duplicate content issues:
+Tell search engines which version of your page is the "real" one to avoid duplicate content penalties.
+This is especially important if your site is accessible via both www and non-www URLs, or if you have pages with query parameters:

 <link rel="canonical" href="https://example.com/page" />8.
 Structured Data (JSON-LD)

-Help Google understand your content with structured data.
-For a business site, use Organization schema:
+Help Google understand your content and potentially earn rich snippets in search results (star ratings, FAQ dropdowns, breadcrumbs).
+For a business site, start with Organization schema:

 <script type="application/ld+json">